 $ sudo systemctl status mongod.service

 As we can see it is stopped.

 Systemctl is de facto and a new tool to manage services in Linux.
 We will use command

 systemctl start to start the MongoDB service.
 We need root privileges to start and stop services.

 Check MongoDB Ports

-One of the most occured problem is firewall which prevents to access MongoDB database server ports.
-We can can access with telnet from remote host like below.
+One of the most occurred problems is a firewall that prevents accessing MongoDB database server ports.
+We can access with telnet from a remote host like below.

 First we will look on MongoDB server which ports are listened.
 We will use